 Comfortable characters are boring characters.
 Or rather, comfortable characters make for boring story.

-One of the best ways to power up any work of fiction is to make your characters really, really uncomfortable.
+And one of the best ways to do that is to make your characters really, really uncomfortable.

-And one of the best ways to make them uncomfortable is to take away something that matters.
+One of the most powerful ways to add conflict to any story–and one of the best ways to hook your reader–is to take away something that matters.

 Readers Are Sadists